-- 1. Up to an angle of inclination of 45° no undesired switching operations or operational changes may occur. - 2.
+- 1. No undesired switching operations or operational changes are to occur. - 2.
 Athwartships and fore-end-aft inclinations may occur simultaneously. - 3.
 In ships for the carriage of liquefied gases and of chemicals the emergency power supply must also remain operable with the ship flooded to a final athwartships inclination up to maximum of 30°. - 4.
-Where the length of the ship exceeds 100m, the fore-and-aft static angle of inclination may be taken as 500/L degrees where L = length of the ship, in metres, as defined in TL-R S2.
+Where the length of the ship exceeds 100m, the fore-and-aft static angle of inclination may be taken as 500/L degrees where L = length of the ship, in metres, as defined in TL- R S2.